 Once you have a more specific APE topic, complete the learning contract.

 I found a site.
 Now what?

-- Complete the application form, including signatures.
+- Complete the learning contract, including signatures.

 - Purchase professional liability insurance through the GSU web store.

-- You may work on the culminating experience at the same time that you work on your practicum and you may focus on a common topic or field; but, the two may not be the same thing.
+- You may work on the culminating experience at the same time that you work on your APE and you may focus on a common topic or field; but, the two may not be the same thing.